jrobinson0529/sorting-hat/README.md

 You can delete student cards which places them into a new section called 'Voldemort's Army'.

+Sorting button that lets you sort the cards in alphabetical order or by house.

 ## How to Access

 Navigate to [link](https://jr-sorting-hat.netlify.app/)